starlake-ai/starlake/docs/docs/examples/transform.md

 An absolute path may also be specified.

 This example create two views : One temporary view in the `views` section, and another one in the `presql` section.
-Note that the sql request in the `presql` section uses the view defined in the `views` sectioon.
+Note that the sql request in the `presql` section uses the view defined in the `views` section.

 The resulting file will be stored in the `$COMET_DATASETS/business/graduateProgram/output` directory.